top of page

 What is the cost of each course, how long is it, and what is included?

-The cost for 6 week courses is $350 and for 10 week sessions is $600.
-Registration includes access to robotics equipment, computers, facility costs and liability insurance.
+Registration fee includes tax, access to robotics equipment, computers, facility costs and liability insurance.

 There are discounts for families registering siblings.